 Wien Energie Innovation Challenge #10

 • Short-term solar forecasting: Solar forecasting solutions for efficient energy generation

-Application deadline: May 5, 2026
+Application deadline extended to May 19, 2026

+Wien Energie Innovation Challenge #10